lixpaulian/stm32f7-uart/README.md

 # stm32f7-uart
-This is a USART driver for the STM32F7xx family of controllers.
+This is a µOS++ UART driver for the STM32F7xx family of controllers.

 The driver is functional, but there is still much work to do.
 What is still missing (and the list is probably incomplete):
 * Error handling (parity, framing, etc.)